nestordemeure/shelly/README.md

 # Shelly

 **Shelly** is an LLM-powered shell assistant that understands and translates natural language into shell commands.
-You can describe what you want to do, and Shelly will propose the appropriate shell command, ask for your confirmation, and then execute it.
+You can describe what you want to do, and Shelly will propose the appropriate shell commands, ask for your confirmation, and then execute them.

 ## Usage